Rector Street from Broadway 1910

 The Empire Building was erected on the site of the old Lutheran Church, erected about 1674 and the old English Free School, both destroyed in the Great Fire of 1776.
 The original temple of the Grace Church was built on the same site from 1806 to 1809, demolished in the 1840s and then replaced by a 5-story commercial building.

-The 101 Greenwich office building, in the background, was built in 1907.
+The United States Express Building at 101 Greenwich and Rector Street, in the background, was completed in 1906.

 Copyright © Geographic Guide - Old photographs of City of New York. |